 If you haven’t heard of SUP (stand up paddle boarding) yet, have you been living under a rock?
 It’s one of the fastest-growing water sports in the world and involves balancing on a board with a single paddle to propel yourself along.
 It also happens to give you a full-body workout.
 Win!

-The chilled-out Santa Cruz coast with its mix of still waters and waves is one of the best places to try it out.
-Check out Noah’s Surf House lessons and group trips for all kinds of levels.
+The chilled-out Santa Cruz and Peniche coastlines with its mix of still waters and waves are the best places to try it out.

 9. You can climb Porto’s bridge